Spocdoc/ace_mvc/bugs.md

   - when requesting a URL with a hash, the server won't see the hash and will send a different page. the client does nothing about this discrepancy

+  - the session is being created in routes, but ace is hooked into the DOM *before* the routes are run, so if a link is clicked after hooking but before routes are setup, there's no session variable --> error.

 # View

   - doesn't allow swapping out the template